He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 Meanwhile, the rest of the students were snickering, enjoying the after school special unfolding before their eyes.

-Lucy slumped down in her seat.
-The concern of having a drunk high school student in his apartment was almost equal to the possibility that a drunk student was going to vomit on his vintage sofa.
+Lucy slumped down in the sofa.
+Mr. Valentine wasn’t sure if he was more worried about having a drunk high school student in his apartment, or that a drunk student was going to vomit on his vintage sofa.

 “Guys, do me a favor and promise you won’t post any of this.”